 Authors’ conflicts of interest: The authors must declare if there are (potential) conflicts of interest during the submission process.
 Examples include employment, funding sources, owning of shares and payment for lectures or travel.
 Should a potential conflict of interest exist, it must be declared and included in the published version of the article.
 However, a potential conflict of interest does not necessarily mean the submission will be rejected.

 Reviewers’ conflicts of interest: Reviewers are asked to declare any potential conflicts of interest in the manuscript review form.
-Examples include family members or students submitting and discerning the authors’ identity.
+Examples include family members or students submitting and discerning the authors’ identities.
 A conflict of interest does not necessarily invalidate the review report.

 Editors’ conflicts of interest: The same policy for authors’ conflicts of interest applies when editors are the authors of editorials, non-reviewed front section articles and manuscripts for peer review.
 Concerning assigning reviewers and deciding on a contribution, an editor must withdraw as an editor for that manuscript if there is a conflict of interest, such as in the case of a submission by a family member or student.
-Editors may submit contributions for publication, but they may not partake in the review process.
+Editors may submit contributions for publication but may not partake in the review process.

 Editorial Board members: Members of the Editorial Board are permitted to publish in the journal.
 Submissions received from Board members are treated the same as other submissions concerning anonymous reviewing and confidentiality.

 Authors, reviewers, assessors and editorial staff should treat all submitted manuscripts and correspondence with the editorial team as confidential.